larrychristensen/orcpub/README.md

 - Install leiningen: https://leiningen.org/
 - run `lein figwheel`

+*NOTE:* There is an issue using leiningen 2.8.1 causing a `ClassCastException`.
+Building with leiningen 2.7.1 still works

 That should get a basic dev environment going and open your browser at [localhost:3449](http://localhost:3449/).
 When you save changes, it will auto compile and send all changes to the browser without the need to reload.
 After the compilation process is complete, you will